-- Allergies: Please inform Mercy Angiography staff at the time of booking your procedure if you have any known history of allergies, particularly allergies to x-ray contrast and seafood.
+- Allergies: Please inform Intra staff at the time of booking your procedure if you have any known history of allergies, particularly allergies to x-ray contrast and seafood.

 - Diabetes: If you are a diabetic please inform your doctor about the medication you are on.
 You may need to discuss your insulin dose with your specialist.

 Please bring all your medications you take to the hospital with you, along with your blood test results.